RobBebb/yacht_hive/README.md

-# yacht_provider
+# yacht_hive

-This is a prototype project to investigate using an abstract repository to cater for being able to use different technologies to store data.
+This is a prototype project to investigate using Hive.

-It will have one model for a yacht and will include the CRUD actions against that model.
-Necessary screens will be built to perform the actions.

-Initially it will cater for storing the data in memory, in a local sqlite database and remotely in firebase.
-The Provider state management package will be used.

-It will also contain a robust sample folder structure for a medium sized app.

 ## Folder Structure